prashant-kikani/prashant-kikani.github.io/_posts/2021-12-24-unfairness.markdown

 > In the "race of life", we all start from different starting lines.

 Counter-arguments of "life is not fair" are also there like, given that we can't control certain things in life, that does not mean, we can't change it.
+Our <a href="https://prashantkikani.com/blog/freedom" target="_blank">freedom</a> to act is still in our hands.
 We can leave/change/update almost everything/everyone (sometimes with a short-term pain) which plays a pivotal role in our life.
 I will leave it like that.

 > If you are born poor, it's not your mistake, but if you die poor, it's your mistake. -Bill Gates